Bionic hand technology is improving all the time but it can still be fragile. In these videos, we show you examples of far more rugged use.

 Switching Between Hand and Hook in a Warehouse

-In this video, a worker switches back and forth between an electric hook and a standard multi-digit bionic hand to perform various warehouse tasks.
-This multi-device approach is the ideal solution at this stage of bionic technology.
+In this video, a worker switches back and forth between an electric hook and an ETD hand to perform various warehouse tasks.
+This multi-device approach is the ideal solution for most end-users.

 So, there you have it, examples of bionic hands and other terminal devices being used for heavy-duty work.
 We expect ruggedness and durability to improve for all bionic devices going forward.
 But, for now, it’s very important to match the right device to the task.

 For a complete description of all current upper-limb technologies, devices, and research, see our comprehensive guide.